-- Where possible, setback rooftop structures, mechanical equipment and other features that do not enhance the roofscape a minimum of 3 metres (10 feet) from building edges (particularly along street frontages). - Consolidate and screen mechanical equipment with building elements, such as continuous parapets. - Apply colours and materials that blend with the roof surface. - Avoid clustering rooftop vents.
+- 4) Minimize rooftop clutter and views to rooftop amenities and mechanical equipment from streets and open spaces as follows: - Where possible, setback rooftop structures, mechanical equipment and other features that do not enhance the roofscape a minimum of 3 metres (10 feet) from building edges (particularly along street frontages). - Consolidate and screen mechanical equipment with building elements, such as continuous parapets. - Apply colours and materials that blend with the roof surface. - Avoid clustering rooftop vents.